rixth/zappenstein/README.md

 I was counting on using the Statistics/topStyles method in the API, however, I found that often it would not return any data.
 It appears the time window that it looks at is far too small.
 For this reason, I subbed in the Flickr API for photos.

 I also found that the recent purchases method would often have several results with the same zip code (presumably from the same order).
 This made for a boring map display, so I implemented a filter that only displays a zip every 60 seconds.

+### Flickr photo sizes

+Photos can be all shapes and sizes.
+This was an issue for because I need them to cleanly fit a slide shape.
+For that reason, I took the medium sized images from Flickr, and used CSS background images to center them in the slide.
+I also wish there was a random sort but it appears this is not offered.